What can U.N. climate talks in Durban deliver?

 | SINGAPORE

-SINGAPORE Delegates from nearly 200 countries meet in South Africa from Nov.
-28 for major climate talks with the most likely outcome modest steps towards a broader deal to cut greenhouse gas pollution to fight climate change.
+SINGAPORE Delegates from nearly 200 countries meet in South Africa from November 28 for major climate talks with the most likely outcome modest steps toward a broader deal to cut greenhouse gas pollution to fight climate change.

 Years of fraught U.N.-led climate talks have so far failed to win agreement from all big polluting nations on stronger emissions curbs, despite soaring greenhouse gas emissions and a string of weather disasters across the globe.